 Step 3: Get Your PPE (Personal Protective Equipment)

 Keep in mind that the White Card necessitates the purchase of personal protective equipment.
-You can get the equipment at Kmart, Bunnings, or even the used ones in op-shops, Facebook groups, or other marketplaces.
+You can get the equipment at Kmart, Bunnings, or even those used in op-shops, Facebook groups, or other marketplaces.

 Step 4: Obtain Specific Licences